Reg: NRN 397P

 Body: Park Royal H74F

 RVPT member Gerard Butler took the decision to bring it back to Lancashire in 2006.
 When restoration work began some time later it became apparent that it was in poor condition and rebuilding the bodywork has proved to be a massive job.
-However, in late 2014 the work is almost complete and it should be featuring at our events in 2015.
+However, by 2015 the work was complete and it is now a regular performer at our events.